K-1 Visa Processing Time

 After filing Form I-129F, Petition for Alien Fiancé, it may take approximately 6 to 9 months to obtain a K-1 visa.
 It may be shorter for some and longer for others.
 As explained, the K-1 processing time can vary based on the agencies that adjudicate the many steps.
 A poorly prepared I-129F petition will certainly increase this time line.
 Errors, omissions and insufficient evidence can result in major delays and even denials.
 Don’t forget — you can check your case status online with your receipt number.
 The USCIS website also lists normal processing times for an I-129F petition.
 If you believe that your case is outside the normal I-129F processing time, you can make a case inquiry.

 After marriage, there are several additional steps that must be taken so that the foreign spouse can remain in the United States, travel, and accept employment.
 These are not included in the above K-1 visa processing time line.
+For a more detailed look, see our overview of the K-1 visa.
 After the wedding, the foreign spouse should seek to adjust status to permanent resident (green card holder) as soon as possible.
 This process includes submitting Form I-485, Application to Adjust Status, among other forms.
 The additional forms include Form I-765, Application for Employment Authorization, and Form I-131, Application for Travel Document, if the applicant wants to work and travel during the year long adjustment of status process.
 CitizenPath can help through this process as well.